Jmcgee01125/QuickSuite/QuickCompress/README.txt

 	mbr - Maximum bitrate used when UseSmartBitrate is disabled (default: 2000). abr - Audio bitrate used, enter "src" to preserve the original audio bitrate (default: src).
 	CPUCores - The maximum number of CPU cores to use when encoding with the CPU, 0 to disable (default: 6).
-	UseWebm - Uses webm/VP9 instead of mp4/x264 by default.
-Takes longer to encode, but has superior compression at low bitrates (default: 0).
+	UseWebm - Uses VP9/AV1 instead of x264/H264 by default.
+Takes longer to encode on the CPU (VP9), but has superior compression at low bitrates (default: 0).
 	          Useful if you're commonly encoding long videos and trying to fit it into a small filesize without giant compression blocks.
-	          Note that you can still use webm on the fly if the bitrate is below WarnForLowDetailThresholdMP4 UseNVENC - Uses the NVENC encoder (h264_nvenc) on the GPU instead of a CPU encoder.
+	          Note that you can still use webm on the fly if the bitrate is below WarnForLowDetailThresholdMP4.
+	UseNVENC - Uses the NVENC encoder (h264_nvenc/av1_nvenc) on the GPU instead of a CPU encoder.
 Much faster, but not available for all systems (default: 1).
 	           If you do not have an Nvidia GPU, this option will cause QuickCompress to fail.
 Set it to 0 instead.
+			   If your GPU does not support native AV1 encode, using webm will fail.
+Set this to 0 before attempting webm encodes.
 	UseMB - Applies a frameblended motionblur effect to the final output (default: 0).
 	        This feature is automatically disabled during runtime if UseMaxResolution is enabled, as they are incompatible.
 	MBFrames - If using motionblur, specifies the number of frames to blend (default: 2).